School Science Lessons

 Lay chicken breast skin side down on a wooden board.

-Using a sharp, short-bladed knife, cut into flesh close to outer edge of central breast bone, carefully easing it away from the bone without cutting through the skin.
+Using a sharp, short-bladed knife, cut into flesh close to outer edge of central breast bone, easing it away from the bone without cutting through the skin.

 With the left hand, take a firm grip on outer end of breast bone, holding remaining breast with right hand.